 From the off, they've embraced fellow local producers too.
 They've had The Hot Chicken Project serving customers on Saturday nights, the rotating wine list is curated by the Union Street Wine Bar, they pour a permanent collaboration coffee lager brewed with Cartel Coffee Roasters and have teamed up with Hugh and Chris from the Little Green Corner for quarterly beer and food pairing nights.

-Given the success that Renn and Jess Blackman enjoyed in the first couple of years after opening their brewery – during which time they managed to get married too – expect their bar, since renamed The Good Beer Bar as they showcase even more of their mates' beers, to become a highlight of any beer lover's visit to Geelong.
+Given the success that Renn and Jess Blackman have enjoyed since opening their brewery – during which time they managed to get married, have two kids and win the 2019 AIBA Champion Small Australian Brewery title too – expect their bar, since renamed The Good Beer Bar as they showcase even more of their mates' beers, to become a highlight of any beer lover's visit to Geelong.
 And, hopefully, another crack in the aforementioned impenetrability of the city's beer scene through which they and others can lure a wider local audience.